singingwolfboy/netlify-home/_posts/2016-01-13-a-step-by-step-sculpin-on-netlify.md

 tags: null
 ---

 [Sculpin](https://sculpin.io/) is a fast static site generator, which uses Twig templates, is built on Symfony's HTTP Kernel and written in PHP.
+I

-It's arguably the most mature and well documented static site generator written in PHP, and today we'll take a look at how to install and setup a basic Sculpin blog site with assets on GitHub, in continuous deployment on netlify.
+t's arguably the most mature and well documented static site generator written in PHP, and today we'll take a look at how to install and setup a basic Sculpin blog site with assets on GitHub, in continuous deployment on netlify.

 For those unaware, PHP is a serverside language based on C and has long been used to make dynamic homepages.
 This isn't as common as static site generators written in Javascript or Ruby and it will be interesting to see how it works compared with these.